|EN

 Skip roaming in NZ

 Canadian carriers charge $18/day in New Zealand.
-A 7-day trip hits $126 before you even stream or navigate.
+A 7-day trip hits $126 before tax.